 Urban Health Program

-The mission of the University of Illinois at Chicago (UIC) College of Nursing (CON) Urban Health Program (UHP) is to recruit and retain through graduation, students groups, underrepresented in nursing specifically African Americans, Latinos, and Native Americans, into the health professions.
-The UHP seeks to expand educational and research opportunities for these populations, at all academic levels (including pre-college), in order to develop underrepresented minority health care professionals, faculty, and researchers with the goals of eliminating health disparities and advancing health equity.
+The mission of the UIC College of Nursing Urban Health Program (UHP) is to recruit and retain through graduation students groups who are underrepresented in nursing, specifically African Americans, Latinos and Native Americans.
+The UHP seeks to expand educational and research opportunities for these populations at all academic levels (including pre-college) in order to develop underrepresented minority healthcare professionals, faculty and researchers with the goals of eliminating health disparities and advancing health equity.

 We are committed to: